TakeMeOff/MDbFusion/README.md

     Then, run `train_derblur()` in `train.py`.

-2.  &#x20;Second, train the whole network struture with simulated datasets based on LLVIP datasets.
+2.  &#x20;Second, train the whole network structure with simulated datasets based on LLVIP datasets.
 The LLVIP datasets can be download from below website:

     [LLVIP: A Visible-infrared Paired Dataset for Low-light Vision](https://bupt-ai-cz.github.io/LLVIP/)